Question: What is Maven?

 Answer:

-Target: folder holds the compiled unit of code as part of the build process.
+Target: folder holds the compiled unit of code as part of the build

 Source: folder usually holds java source codes.